-(Faba bean, Field pea / Vetch, Lupin, Sub Clover, Lucerne / White Clover)
+(Faba & broad bean, Field pea / Vetch, Lupin, Sub / White Clover, Lucerne)

 - Was your legume inoculation successful?
 If you didn't inoculate, should you do so in future? - You can check to see if this year's legume nodulation is adequate. - See short, instructional videos at: www.ua.edu.au/legume-inoculation